glyph3d — GPU-instanced 3D text for Three.js

 tap the binary

-one download, a localhost click, and your whole toolchain comes alive — a terminal, your files, an agent, composing in one field. (more landing soon)
+one download, a localhost click, and your whole toolchain comes alive — a terminal, your files, an agent, composing in one field — and it all comes back after a reload.

 then point it at a repo and watch the whole thing map itself — load, organize, trace, set it down. (live preview, on a sample repo)